Norway

 Almost Sufficient

-The CAT rates Norway’s policies and action as “Almost sufficient”.
+The CAT rates Norway’s policies and action as “Almost sufficient.”

 The “Almost sufficient” rating indicates that Norway’s climate policies and action in 2030 are not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
 If all countries were to follow Norway’s approach, warming could be held at—but not well below—2°C.

-Current policies are projected to lead to emission levels of 41MtCO2e by 2030, which is 21% below emissions in 1990.
-Norway will need to adopt further policies in order to meet its recently strengthened NDC target.
+Current policies are projected to lead to emission levels of 37 MtCO2e by 2030, which is 27% below emissions in 1990.
+Norway will need to adopt further policies in order to meet its NDC targets for 2030 and 2035.

-Norway is home to the biggest hydrocarbon reserves in Europe, making it the world’s fifth largest exporter of crude oil, and its offshore drilling activities have been subject to a carbon tax since 1991.
-In 1999, the carbon tax was increased, and in 2005 Norway joined the EU ETS.
+Norway is home to the biggest hydrocarbon reserves in Europe, making it the world’s fifth largest exporter of crude oil.
+Its offshore drilling activities have been subject to a domestic carbon tax since 1991.
+In 1999 the carbon tax was increased and in 2005 Norway joined the EU ETS.
+By 2018 around 80% of greenhouse gas emissions were taxed, with the highest tax levied on domestic aviation and mineral oil.

 NDC target